 - Minimize transportation to and from the show site and use biodiesel fueled trucks.

 The good news is that there are many sustainable products and services available now to general service contractors.
-Some of these include corn-based products, which can be used as an alternative to vinyl for table tops, compostable wastebasket liners, and several options for recycled carpet.
+Some of these include corn-based products, which can be used as an alternative to vinyl for tabletops, compostable wastebasket liners, and several options for recycled and recyclable booth components.
 Ask your contractor for available options.

 A very important step is to communicate with your exhibitors about your commitment to having a sustainable event.
 Include in your exhibitor contract items such as: